DanHodges/TheologicalDictionary/Theosis.md

 # Theosis
-Definition of Theosis coming soon.
+The definition of Theosis is coming soon!